 So now it’s time to start the exercises.

-Lower back pain exercise 1: Solve your stiff back
+Lower back pain exercise 1: Stretch your back

 It is best to do all of the activities on a yoga mat.